 To further determine the biphasic shift of gut microbiota during the experiment, we tracked the dynamics in beta diversity.
 We assessed how an individual gut microbiome community differed from the baseline (day 0) over time (Fig. 2E).
-The community structure in inulin mice showed a dramatic shift in the first few days, which thereafter gradually achieved a new state of ecological homeostasis of the gut microbiota.
-The occurrence day of these initial responses was individualized, ranging from around day 5 for Beijing, Guangdong, and Hunan, and around day 19 for Shanghai.
+The community structure in inulin mice showed a dramatic shift in the first few days, which thereafter gradually achieved a final state of ecological homeostasis of the gut microbiota.
+The occurrence day of these final state was individualized, ranging from around day 5 for Beijing and Hunan, around day 25 for Guangdong, and around day 19 for Shanghai.
+Notably, after inulin intervention for 31 days, the final state in Guangdong seemed to return to its original initial state.
+In contrast, the other three vendors achieved a new state that distinct from the initial states, respectively.
 To access the robustness and reproduceable of these findings, we re-analyzed the raw data from a recent longitudinal study [22].
 This study tracked the 16S rRNA gene microbiota compositions of mice after inulin intervention sampled from day 0 to day 14.
-Indeed, we found similar results in the mice: after initial shifts of response, the gut microbiome returned near to its original baseline composition (Supp Fig. 2C).
-Thus, this further validated our observation and indicated that the biphasic responses of gut microbiome to dietary fiber intervention are likely widespread.
+Indeed, we found similar results in the mice: after initial shifts of response, the gut microbiome achieved a final state of ecological homeostasis of the gut microbiota (Fig. S5).
+Thus, this further validated our observation and indicated that the dynamic responses of gut microbiome to dietary fiber intervention are likely widespread and baseline-dependent.
+Furthermore, in accord with the notion that fermentable fibers nourish microbiota, replacing the insoluble fibre, cellulose, with inulin significantly elevated the fecal microbial density (Fig. 2F).

-Overall, these findings, together with findings from re-analysis of the independent study data, suggest a widespread microbial biphasic response to dietary fiber intervention, which consists of initial changes in composition, function and SCFA metabolism, and long-term adaptation showing diminish and even disappear of these initial changes.
-However, the findings also emphasize that both the magnitude and rate of microbial compositional and SCFA metabolism were depend on the pre-intervention microbial configuration.D.
-An illustrative overview of our systems biology approaches for data analysis.
-We used ecological modeling to infer key dietary fiber responders, time series factor analysis to visualize and test statistical significance of individualized responses of both microbiome and SCFA (two P-values: Pr for responsiveness and Pi for individuality), and machine learning models to predict SCFA concentration from microbiome predictors and infer SCFA producers.
+Overall, these findings, together with findings from re-analysis of the independent study data, suggest a baseline-dependent microbial dynamic response to dietary fiber intervention, which consists of initial changes in composition, function and SCFA metabolism, and long-term adaptation indicating the achievement of a final state.